FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 > Feel free to customize my code (`~/mobilehri_ws/src/mobilehri2023/joy_teleop_keymapping/joy_teleop_keymapping/keymapping_node.py`) however you want.
 There are so many buttons and triggers on the controller, be creative!

 ## Part E. Try it with your hoverboard!
 Let's do some math!
-This is probably the only math you will do all semester.
+(This is probably the only math you will do all semester, so a highlight of the course.)
 In the previous step, we mapped joystick controller commands to a message type called twist (mainly linear velocity and angular velocity).
 We need another layer of computation to convert twist to commands that ODrive understands (angular velocity for wheels on each axis).
 Imagine the following simplified diagram.

 In this problem, the following variables are known
 - $v$: robot linear velocity